fastlane/fastlane/fastlane/lib/fastlane/actions/docs/sync_code_signing.md

 fastlane match adhoc --force_for_new_devices
 ```

+##### Offline profile use

+If your profile requires the 'Offline support (7 day validity)' setting for use without Internet, use `offline_profile: true` to add this permission to generated profiles.

 ##### Templates (aka: custom entitlements)

 Match can generate profiles that contain custom entitlements by passing in the entitlement's name with the `template_name` parameter.